JeminiRiver/obsidian-image-gallery/README.md

 ## Installation

-Obsidian Image Gallery can be installed from within Obsidian, as for [every other community plugin](https://help.obsidian.md/Advanced+topics/Community+plugins#Discover+and+install+community+plugins).
+Obsidian Masonry Image Gallery can be installed from within Obsidian, as for [every other community plugin](https://help.obsidian.md/Advanced+topics/Community+plugins#Discover+and+install+community+plugins).

 ## Usage